 Being a small city, Culloden does not have a public transit system used by locals to get to and from work.

-The percentage of adults in Culloden with college degrees is slightly lower than the national average of 21.84% for all communities.
-13.83% of adults in Culloden have a bachelor's degree or advanced degree.
+The citizens of Culloden are slightly less educated than the national average of 21.84% for the average city or town: 15.97% of adults in Culloden have a bachelor's degree or advanced degree

-The per capita income in Culloden in 2022 was $33,287, which is upper middle income relative to Georgia, and middle income relative to the rest of the US.
-This equates to an annual income of $133,148 for a family of four.
+The per capita income in Culloden in 2022 was $43,381, which is wealthy relative to Georgia, and upper middle income relative to the rest of the US.
+This equates to an annual income of $173,524 for a family of four.
 However, Culloden contains both very wealthy and poor people as well.

 Culloden is an extremely ethnically-diverse city.
 The people who call Culloden home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Culloden residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Culloden include German, English, Irish, European, and Russian.
+Important ancestries of people in Culloden include English, German, Irish, European, and Scots-Irish.

 The most common language spoken in Culloden is English.
 Other important languages spoken here include Polish and Langs. of India.